argoproj/argo-cd/docs/operator-manual/high_availability.md

           value: "2"
 ```

+* The shard distribution algorthim of the `argocd-application-controller` can be set by using the `--sharding-method` parameter.
+Supported sharding methods are : [legacy (default), round-robin]. `legacy` mode uses an `uid` based distribution (non-uniform). `roudn-robin` uses an equal distribution accross all shards.

 * `ARGOCD_ENABLE_GRPC_TIME_HISTOGRAM` - environment variable that enables collecting RPC performance metrics.
 Enable it if you need to troubleshoot performance issues.
 Note: This metric is expensive to both query and store!

 **metrics**